jago2216/EBSD-Codes/README.md

-# README file for ApatiteEBSD.m, OlivineEBSD.m, and OrthopyroxeneEBSD.m
+# ApatiteEBSD.m, OlivineEBSD.m, and OrthopyroxeneEBSD.m
 ## Matlab codes used for determining angles between crystallographic axes and orientations of microanaltyical traverses

 ### Introduction